tnzk/onstage/README.md

        |       |     |      |      |     |
      Actor   Head   Eye   Mouth   Leg   Arm

-* Item はそのうち Symbol に変更
+* Item is planned to be renamed as Symbol
-* Shape は Path, Rectangle とかに分割かなあ
+* Shape is just vague, it should be split into Path, Rectangle, Circle and whatever
-* Head や Eye はインターフェイスにして人間以外も扱えるようにしたいけどまずは放置でいい
+* Classes for parts of a body whould be better to operate through its interface like IHead, IEye ans so on